MIDFIELDR/midfieldr/docs/articles/art-004-case-study.md

 #> 3:  fail-lower  2746
 ```

-We retain rows labeled “include” and drop all but the ID column.
-This
+Retain rows labeled “satisfied” and drop all but the ID column.
+This set
-set of IDs is our baseline population.
+of IDs is our baseline population.

 ``` r